10 Haskell Open-Source Projects

 10 Haskell open-source projects worth studying

 Pandoc is a free Haskell library that converts one markup format to another.
 It also includes a command-line tool.
 Some of the formats this library supports are commonmark, docx, epub, fb2, gfm and so on.
 It can also create HTML or PDF (via LaTeX).
-Pandoc usually tries to keep the structure of the original document, but some elements like tables might not fit into the Pandoc’s document format.
+Pandoc usually tries to keep the structure of the original document, but some elements like complex tables might not fit into the Pandoc’s document format.

 Cardano Settlement Layer is a cryptographic currency developed by Serokell in collaboration with partners.
 It implements the Ouroboros PoS protocol.
 Cardano SL provides an elegant solution for a settlement layer of a blockchain platform that increases efficiency and security.